-If only she knew how much I wanted to speak with someone spiritually matured, about my husband’s infidelity.
+If only she knew how much I wanted to tell everyone, about my husband’s infidelity.
 But the Holy Spirit would not let me.
 At least, not yet.

 It hurt.
 It hurt very bad but I had grown to trust and obey God even when I didn’t understand.

 I stood up to open the door for my husband.